WheteThunger/AutomatedWorkcartNotifications/README.md

 ## Example usage

 1. Go to a workcart trigger where you would like to add a notification.
-2. Aim at the trigger and run the command `awt.addcommand workcart.notify $id Stopped 5`.
+2. Aim at the trigger and run the command `awt.addcommand workcart.notify $id Arrived 5`.
 3. Aim at the trigger and run the command `awt.addcommand workcart.notify $id DepartingSoon 15`.

 When an automated workcarts collides with that trigger, it will: